Imonda/lore/README.md

 2. Wait for the email with your ZIP file
 3. In Lore, click **Import** and drop the ZIP

+**Gemini:**
+1. Go to myaccount.google.com → Data & privacy → Download your data (Google Takeout)
+2. Select only **Gemini Apps** and export
+3. Wait for the email with your ZIP file
+4. In Lore, click **Import** and drop the ZIP

+**Lore backup:**
+1. Export your archive from Settings → Export
+2. In Lore (same or different instance), click **Import** and drop the ZIP
+3. If the export was encrypted, you will be prompted for the export password

 The ZIP is processed entirely in your browser.
 It is never uploaded to the server.

+---

+## Exporting conversations

+Go to **Settings → Export** to download all your conversations as a ZIP file.

+Two modes are available:

+- **Plaintext** — human-readable JSON, no password required.
+Use for backups you want to read directly or migrate elsewhere.
+- **Encrypted** — AES-256-GCM, protected by a password you choose.
+The server never sees the password or the plaintext.
+Use for long-term backups or moving data between Lore instances.

+---

+## Search

+Search runs entirely in your browser — nothing is sent to the server.

+When you log in, your conversations are decrypted and cached locally in IndexedDB.
+Search queries run against this local cache and return results instantly.
+When you log out, the cache is wiped and the encryption key is removed from memory.

+---

+## Interface

+Lore supports **dark mode** (default) and **light mode**.
+The toggle is in the Settings panel (⚙ icon in the header).

+On mobile, the sidebar and conversation view switch to full-screen panels with slide animation.

 ---